Codyvanzandt/Octoberest-Books/octoberest-post.md

 ## Celebrations and Limitations

 It's always such a joy to see a simple method yield compelling results!
 The full list is jam-packed with magic, mystery, and all manner of Things That Go Bump in the Night.
-The top Octoberness-getter, Neil Gaiman's tiny scary story "Click Clack the Rattle Bag," is especially lovely and completely new to me.
+The top Octoberness-getter, Neil Gaiman's  scary story "Click Clack the Rattle Bag," is especially lovely and completely new to me.
 If you can spare 10 minutes, you really must to listen to [Gaimain read it himself, with ambient lighting, sound, and costuming](https://www.youtube.com/watch?v=imLja6Emezo).
 It's quite the October mood-setter!

-Of course, this little bottle project is (by design!) full of omissions, missed-opportunities, ignored-problems, and more besides I'm sure.
+Of course, this little bottle project is (by design!) full of omissions, missed-opportunities, and ignored-problems.
+Some of the Octoberest books are Octobery simply because they were published in late September or early October.
+Many of those _are_ spooky (shout-out to seasonal publishing trends!), but some are not.
+We could make some efforts at dampening the initial post-publication popularity spike.
+Or -- and you didn't hear this from me -- those post-publication reviews could fall off the back of a truck.
+We *could* commit ourselves to more serious statistical mumbo-jumbo, but frankly, most of the fun of a bottle project lies in keeping seriousness of every kind at arm's-length.

+## Uncorking the Bottle

+If you pick up the Octoberness question (or the Goodreads dataset) and run with it, I'd love to hear about it!
+Similarly, I'd be thrilled to read any little bottle projects that you've worked on, especially if they land somewhere near my cutural analytics neighborhood.

+Happy October!

 <a name="footnote1">1</a>: Some quick and drity exploratory analysis suggested that 100 total reviews was a reasonable cutoff